1871fotc/fotc/README.md

     - [javascript](https://github.com/1871fotcs/fotc/tree/main/docs/javascripts) to sort tables
 - Source images are store in /source-images.
 Some images are made with Sketch
 - The website uses Google Forms to collect Site Feedback, Membership Applications, Biography Contributions
+- Use https://www.deadlinkchecker.com/website-dead-link-checker.asp to check for broken links

 ## Contribute